Five tips for managing absence during hot weather

 While employers are not legally obliged to provide air conditioning in workplaces they are expected to provide reasonable temperatures.
 So if you have air conditioning switch it on, if you have blinds or curtains use them to block out sunlight, and if you’re working outside wear appropriate clothing and use sun screen to protect from sunburn.

 Ensure you provide your employees with suitable drinking water in the workplace.
-It is important to drink water regularly throughout the day and not to wait until you are thirsty as this is an indication that you are already dehydrated.
+It is important to drink water regularly throughout the day and not to wait until you are thirsty, as this is an indication that you’re already dehydrated.

 4. Consider your dress code

-Employers often have a dress code in the workplace for many reasons such as health and safety, or workers may be asked to wear a uniform to communicate a corporate image.
+Employers often have a dress code or wear a uniform in the workplace for many reasons such as health and safety protocols, or to communicate a corporate image.
 A dress code can often be used to ensure workers are dressed appropriately.

 While employers are under no obligation to relax their dress code or uniform requirements during hot weather, some may allow workers to wear more casual clothes, or allow “dress down” days.
 This does not necessarily mean that shorts and flip flops are appropriate, rather employers may relax the rules around wearing ties or suits.